 I’m assuming the reason that foreigners are required to have an international license to rent a scooter is because English isn’t an official language.
 However, the system is completely flawed, and needs to be changed.
 That being said, I can’t tell you to just drive against the law; you should respect the laws of the country you’re travelling.
 If you have time to prepare, just get an international license, it will save you lots of hassle.
 You’ll still get pulled over because you’re a tourist, but you wont have to fight nearly as much.

 What about Insurance?

-In regards to personal or travel insurance, there is a very high chance any accidents that happen on a scooter wont be covered by your insurance, so be wary of that.
+In regards to personal or travel insurance, there is a very high chance any accidents that happen on a scooter won’t be covered by your insurance, so be wary of that.

 In any tourist zone in Bali people are renting out scooters.
 In my opinion, the best thing to do is to arrange with your hotel to book one for you.
 That way you’re more likely to get a fair price for it.
 However, in Kuta or Seminyak you’ll find countless numbers of places renting them out.
-Be sure to inspect the bike before you take it out.
+Be sure to inspect your Bali scooter rental before you take it out.
 Also, I’d recommend taking a photo with your smartphone so they can’t pin any old damage on you.
 Be wary of who you buy through, and as I mentioned, I’d recommend you rent through a hotel so that you know that the dealer is fairly legit.

 How Much will it Cost to Rent a Scooter in Bali?